JDBDT/jdbdt/src/site/markdown/DBAssertions.md

 # Database assertions

-JDB&delta;t assertions are used to verify that the state of the database conforms to an expected one.
+JDBDT assertions are used to verify that the state of the database conforms to an expected one.
 There are two kinds of assertions. **Delta (&delta;) assertions** verify database state against user-specified incremental changes (a **database delta**), and (more traditional) **state assertions** verify that the database contents match a given data set.